×

 When we asked about emergency services, members in Colombia wrote:

 "Emergency services in Colombia are generally reliable and efficient.
 In the event of an emergency, the best way to call for an ambulance is to dial 123, the national emergency number.
 This number is free and available 24 hours a day, 7 days a week.
 Ambulances are typically staffed with trained medical personnel and equipped with the necessary medical supplies to provide basic medical care.
-In addition, the ambulance service is often accompanied by a police escort to ensure the safety of the patient and medical personnel," remarked one expat living in Colombia.
+In addition, the ambulance service is often accompanied by a police escort to ensure the safety of the patient and medical personnel," commented one expat who moved to Colombia.

 View More Answers